 Next Steps

 Now that you have Python, pip, and Django installed, you’re ready to start your first Django project.
-In the next post, we’ll walk through creating a Django project and understanding its basic structure.
+In the next post, we’ll walk through creating a Django project, understanding its structure, and getting the development server running.

 Stay tuned and happy coding! 🚀